mrd0x/secblog/src/pages/spoofing-calendar-invites-using-ics-files/index.md

 * <a target="_blank" href="https://cofense.com/youre-invited-phishing-links-inside-ics-calendar-attachments/">Cofense</a>
 * <a target="_blank" href="https://isc.sans.edu/forums/diary/Spam+Delivered+via+ICS+Files/21611/">SANS ISC</a>

 After reading these we can clearly see that .ics files can be pretty dangerous.
-But recently while testing Google Calendar I discovered a way to abuse .ics files in a way that, as far as I'm aware, hasn't been used before.
+But recently while testing Google Calendar I found that .ics files can be abused in a way that,as far as I'm aware, hasn't been used before.
 This technique allows you to create a calendar invite meeting with a spoofed organizer, attendees and attendance responses.

 ## Compatability